Fierce Torah takes on the 'big babes'

 "I really wanted to go out last night and boogie, I really did," she said.

 But with snowboard cross training starting on Friday, she resisted the temptation.
-While realizing she will be an outsider on Sunday, she is not ruling herself out of contention.
+While realising she will be an outsider on Sunday, she is not ruling herself out of contention.

 "The crazy thing is that you could be a medal hope in any sport, you could be world champion over and over and over and never get an Olympic medal because it comes down to one day every four years - and I feel so grateful that I've been able to make those two days in the last four years happen for me.